phil-lewis-exe/UoE-Python-Session01-Task/README.md

 You have successfully navigated your workspace, written a Python script that uses variables, and performed calculations.
 Great work!

-### Part 8: Committing Your Changes to GitHub via the Terminal
+## Committing Your Changes to GitHub via the Terminal

 The final step is to save your work back to your forked repository on GitHub.
 We will do this using `git` commands in the terminal.
 This process is called "committing" and "pushing".
+As shown in the CodeSpaces video tutorial you can save files to GitHub using the toolbar, but it is often useful to be able to do this using terminal commands.

 1. **Check the Status:** First, let's see what changes Git has tracked.
 In your terminal, type the `git status` command.
    ```bash